ShaikhTuba/Machine-Learning/README.md

-Machine Learning Projects
+Machine Learning Experiments

 This repository contains my Machine Learning practice experiments.

-This repository is for learning and practice purposes.
+This repository is only for learning and practice purposes.

 ------------------------------------
 How to Clone This Repository